Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Evaluation

-Fig.~\ref{fig:apm_wdc_7_0014}(b) shows the runtime, broken down for each level for such a search, in the \emph{WDC} graph, starting from an undirected 6-Clique (WDC-7 pattern in Fig.~\ref{fig:apm_wdc_7_0014}(a)).
-For this search template, the first matches are found only after four edges are removed and involves sifting through over 1,900 variations of the original search template.
-Only 144 vertices participate in these matches.
-Note that reducing the search spare to the candidate set and the high efficiency of the exact matching pipeline (on average it takes less than six seconds to explore each variant) enables this type of exhaustive search.
+Fig.~\ref{fig:apm_wdc_7_0014}(b) shows the runtime (when using 128 nodes), broken down to each level, for such a search, in the \emph{WDC} graph, starting from an undirected 6-Clique (WDC-7 pattern in Fig.~\ref{fig:apm_wdc_7_0014}(a)).
+For this search template, the first matches are found only after four edges are removed and involves sifting through over 1,900 variations of the original search template - only 144 vertices participate in these matches.
+Note that reducing the search space to the candidate set and the high efficiency of the exact matching pipeline (on average, it takes less than six seconds to explore each variant of the template), enables this type of exhaustive search.